Willow Dawn Becker

 At minimum, forensic scientists must have a high school diploma or GED.
 If possible, high school students should focus on science courses that will help them in their further education, including chemistry and biology, as well as math courses.
 Having a good GPA will also help when applying to forensic science colleges in New Mexico.

 After high school, prospective forensic scientists should enroll in an undergraduate program.
-While some forensic science technicians (13.8%) have only a high school diploma, many more (46%) have at least a bachelor’s degree, according to the U.S. Department of Labor, Employment, and Training Administration.
+While some forensic science technicians (15 percent) have only a high school diploma, many more (48 percent) have at least a bachelor’s degree, according to the Career One Stop, a site that sources its data from the U.S. Department of Labor, Employment, and Training Administration.
 Some universities, including Eastern New Mexico University, offer undergraduate degrees in forensic sciences.
 However, it is also possible to pursue the career by studying more broadly at the undergraduate level and choosing a program in biology, chemistry, or another scientific pursuit.
 On average, an undergraduate degree will take 4 years to complete, although it may be possible to finish faster with advanced high school courses, and it may take longer for those students who start at a community college level.

-Of the 46% of forensic scientists that earn at least a bachelor’s degree, more than 15% have a master’s or doctoral degree.
+Of the 48 percent of forensic scientists that earn at least a bachelor’s degree, more than 16 percent have a master’s or doctoral degree.
 The timeline for completing these types of advanced studies in forensic science varies.
 A master’s degree may take as little as two years while a doctoral degree with a thesis component can take up to 10 years – or more – to complete.

 There is no federal or state requirement for forensic scientists to become registered or certified, but there are options for peer certification that may assist in finding employment as a forensic scientist.
 For instance, the American Board of Criminalistics (ABC) offers certification both in general forensic science knowledge as well as specialities such as toxicology, fingerprints, and firearms.

-Although organizations like the Bureau of Labor Statistics tend to group all forensic scientists together as “Forensic Science Technicians” the reality of the work is that of specialization.
+Although organizations like the BLS tend to group all forensic scientists together as “Forensic Science Technicians” the reality of the work is that of specialization.
 Forensic scientists may choose to specialize in anything from blood spatter analysis to DNA research.
 These specializations may be pursued at the graduate level or as a post-graduate certification after gaining some hands-on experience in a laboratory or in the field.
-The American Academy of Forensic Sciences, which offers a student membership, recognizes the following specialties in the forensic field:
+The American Academy of Forensic Sciences (AAFS), which offers a student membership, recognizes the following specialties in the forensic field:

 While working as a forensic science technician can certainly be a fulfilling career, there are those who are more interested in working in the field as a crime scene investigator.
-The pathway to a successful career as a CSI in New Mexico is similar to that of a forensic scientist, but not identical.
+The pathway to a successful career as in CSI in New Mexico is similar to that of a forensic scientist, but not identical, as indicated in the common path below.

 Like forensic scientists, crime scene investigators will need to have a high school degree for most jobs.
 Taking as many math and science courses as possible – and excelling in them – is recommended for those high school students who want to pursue a career as a crime scene investigator.